jakemcc/jakemccrary.com/source/_posts/2014-06-22-comparing-clojure-testing-libraries-output.markdown

 ---
 layout: post
-title: "Comparing Clojure testing library outputs"
+title: "Comparing Clojure Testing Libraries: Output"
-date: 2014-06-21 10:51
+date: 2014-06-22 21:16
 comments: true
-published: false
+published: true
-categories: [clojure, testing]
+categories:
+- clojure
+- testing
 ---

 I recently became interested in how Clojure testing libraries help you when there is a test failure.
 This interest resulted in me [exploring](https://github.com/jakemcc/clojure-test-bed) different Clojure testing libraries.
-I created the same tests using clojure.test (with and without [humane-test-output](https://github.com/pjstadig/humane-test-output)), [expectations](http://jayfields.com/expectations/), [Midje](https://github.com/marick/Midje), and [Speclj](http://speclj.com/) and looked at the output.
+I created the same tests using **clojure.test** (with and without [humane-test-output](https://github.com/pjstadig/humane-test-output)), [expectations](http://jayfields.com/expectations/), [Midje](https://github.com/marick/Midje), and [Speclj](http://speclj.com/) and looked at the output.

-I ran all of these examples using Leiningen.
-Midje, Speclj, and expectations color their output but I'm not going to try to reproduce that here.
-The color added by Midje and expectations is useful.
-Speclj color hurt its readability.
-I use a dark colored terminal and Speclj colors the line that tells where the failure occurs black.
+I ran all of these examples using Leiningen. **Midje**, **Speclj**, and **expectations** color their output but I'm not going to try to reproduce that here.
+The color added by **Midje** and **expectations** is useful. **Speclj** color hurt its readability.
+I use a dark colored terminal and **Speclj** colors the line that tells where the failure occurs black.
 This made it hard to read.

-I'm not going go show what the tests look like for each testing library past the first comparison.
+I'm not going to show what the tests look like for each testing library past the first comparison.
 How a test in expressed is important but not what I want to focus on in this post.

-Comparing strings
+Comparing Strings
 -----------------

 Going to start off with a basic string comparison.
 The failing test